tlevine/packrat/readme.md

 PackRat: Backups that you can't delete
 =====

-I back things up on email, SmugMug, Google Docs, &c. rather than on my own hardware because it's **hard to delete** them from these services and hard to lose my authentication credentials.
+I back things up on email, Gitorious, SmugMug, GitHub, Google Docs, &c. rather than on my own hardware because it's **hard to delete** them from these services and hard to lose my authentication credentials.
 The delete buttons are buried inside of menus, and that button normally puts the stuff in some intermediate place (the "trash") before deleting them.
 And I can change the authentication credentials as long as I have access to the right email account.

 Why not have a more general, less clumsy thing that works like that?